-In this study, we apply an RFR developed using offshore lidar data to NBSv2.0 satellite-derived blended gap-free sea surface winds to generate a long-term (1987-present) product of wind speed profiles up to 200 m on a 0.25° grid around the coastal regions of the contiguous US and Hawai'i.
+In this study, we apply an RFR developed using offshore lidar data to NBSv2.0 satellite-derived blended gap-free sea surface winds to generate a long-term (1987-present2022) product of wind speed profiles up to 200 m on a 0.25° grid around the coastal regions of the contiguous US and Hawai'i.
 Section 2 introduces the data used for training, validation, and testing of the extrapolation methods, Sect.
 3 describes the conventional vertical wind extrapolation methods, Sect.
 4 describes the RFR extrapolation model development, Sect.
 5 compares the performance of the RFR and conventional methods on the training/validation data both overall and specifically for LLJs and high vertical wind shear events, Sect.
-6 describes the independent testing of the extrapolation models, Sect.
-7 introduces the new wind profile product, NOAAOffshoreWindProfiles-USA, and its error estimation at hub heights, and Sect.
-8 summarizes our analysis and gives conclusions.
-A schematic overview of the methodology for generating the NOAAOffshoreWindProfiles-USA product is provided (Fig. 1).
+6 describes the independent validation testing of the extrapolation models, Sect.
+7 introduces the new wind profile product, NOAA/NCEI-Offshore SeawindsWind-Profiles-USA-(NOSP), and its error estimation at hub heights, and Sect.
+8 summarizes our analysis and gives

+(Fig. 1).